Bushido: The Way of the Warrior

 The principles of the code of bushido includes:

-The samurai warriors of ancient Japan dedicated their lives to uphold the principles of bushido.
-Seven principles, seven words can be summed up in the expression, “Do the right thing all the time.”
+The samurai warriors of ancient Japan dedicated their lives to uphold the principles of Bushido.
+Seven words can sum up these seven principles in the expression, “Do the right thing all the time.”

-The Code of Bushido developed great warriors great who also lived by a moral code of ethics.
-This code shaped the nation of Japan.
+The Code of Bushido developed warriors who also lived by a moral code of ethics.
 The samurai simultaneously became poets, scholars, teachers, artists and even participated in the tea ceremony.
-They disciplined their bodies, minds, and souls by utilizing both left and right brain resulting in extremely well-rounded individuals.
+By disciplining their bodies, minds, and souls , the samurai utilized both left and right sides of the brain resulting in extremely well-rounded individuals.
+Adherence to this code shaped the nation of Japan.

-The world witnessed the character of the Japanese people after the Earthquake and Tsunami of 2011, and they were astonished.
-The Japanese cooperated and helped each other in their time of need.
-Rather than looting and stealing, over 70 million dollars were returned to the authorities within the first six months after the disaster, a witness of the Bushido legacy.
+The world witnessed the legacy of Bushido after the Earthquake and Tsunami of 2011.
+The Japanese people cooperated and helped each other in their time of need.
+Rather than looting and stealing.
+Over 70 million dollars was recovered from the devastation and returned to authorities within the first six months after the disaster, a witness to the Bushido legacy.